|TABLE OF CONTENTS

 6.1 Term and Renewal.
 This Agreement shall expire upon the expiration or termination of Customer’s account or subscription to a Service.
 Unless indicated otherwise in the Order, the Subscription Term and the Agreement will automatically renew for: an additional period of time equal to the length of the initial Subscription Term, unless one party notifies the other of its intent not to renew at least one (1) day in advance of the expiration of the Subscription Term or then-current renewal period.

 6.2 Termination for Cause.
-A party may terminate this Agreement for cause if there is any material default or breach of this Agreement by the other party, unless the defaulting party has cured the material default or breach within 30 days from the date of notice.
+A party may terminate this Agreement for cause if there is any material breach of this Agreement by the other party, unless the breaching party has cured the material default or breach within 30 days from the date of notice.

 6.3 Effect of Termination.
 Upon expiration or termination of Customer’s account or subscription to a Service: